-During measurements, a high peak at ≈ 68.5 Hz is observed for all cases.
-For the most efficient trap configuration (NA=0.5 @ 10.5 mW, in transverse direction) this peak represents the maximum particle displacement.
-Its low amplitude of about 50nm (for 1μ m particles) and the consistency of its value for several experiments with different fibres and optical powers, suggests that this feature is due to the vibration of the optical setup and irrelevant to the optical trapping measurement.
+During measurements, a high peak at $\approx 68.5$ Hz is observed for all cases.
+For the most efficient trap configuration (NA = 0.5@10.5 mW, in the transverse direction) this peak represents the maximum particle displacement.
+Its low amplitude of about 50 nm (for 1 $\mu$ m particles) and the consistency of its value for several experiments with different fibers and optical powers suggests that this feature is due to the vibration of the optical setup and is irrelevant to the optical trapping measurement.

-Analysis of Trapping Experiments

-All experimental trap stiffness values (κ) are summarized in Fig. 6.
+Analysis of Trapping Experiments.
+All experimental trap stiffness values ( $\kappa$ ) are summarized in Figure 6.
 In this figure, filled-in symbols represent measurements with a good fit to the model, whereas the hollow symbols are only partially fitting as described above.
 The lines are obtained by linear fitting to the confident points.
-Their slope corresponds to the normalized trap stiffness $\tilde{\kappa}$ in terms of power as summarized in Tab.
-1. It is an important point to mention that the light power values in this paper correspond to the total emitted power from each fibre type in air.
+Their slope corresponds to the normalized trap stiffness $\tilde{\kappa}$ in terms of power as summarized in Table 1.
+It

+Table 1.
+Normalized Trap Stiffness $\tilde{\kappa}$ in pN· $\mu$ m-1·W-1 Using Three Diffractive Fresnel Lens Types and Obtained by Power Spectra Analysis (PSA) and Boltzmann Statistics (BS)a is an important point to mention that the light power values in this paper correspond to the total emitted power from each fiber type in air.
 Relating these values to the power in the trapping spot is not straightforward.
-First, a significant fraction of the power is scattered by the diffractive lenses and second, trapping is done in water.
-Transmission measurements in air and water of two identical fibres (NA=0.5) indicate that the effective emission in water is about 1.4 times smaller than in air.
+First, a significant fraction of the power is scattered by the diffractive lenses, and second, trapping is done in water.
+Transmission measurements in air and water of two identical fibers (NA = 0.5) indicate that the effective emission in water is about 1.4 times smaller than in air.
 As a result the actual light power at the trapping position is at least 1.4 times lower than presented here.
-Consequently, the normalised trapping efficiency $(\tilde{\kappa})$ is also higher than the values presented here.
+Consequently, the normalized trapping efficiency ( $\tilde{\kappa}$ ) is also higher than the values presented here.
 However, as the exact correction is difficult to obtain, we prefer to present the uncorrected values.